-D.1.
+D.2.
 PENSION-RELATED RISK

 ATP pays out a monthly lifelong pension to its members.
-Accordingly, increasing life expectancies (longevity risk) is the greatest pension-related risk facing ATP.
+Accordingly, increasing life expectancies (longevity risk) is ATP's greatest pension-related risk.
 Unexpected increased life expectancies entail a loss in the bonus potential resulting from ATP having to make larger provisions to cover the guaranteed benefits, as pension benefits must be made for longer periods.
 ATP has chosen not to hedge its life expectancy risk and must therefore itself cover any losses in the event of increased life expectancies.
-ATP asseses life expectancies closely based on a proprietary life expectancy model.
+ATP assess life expectancies closely based on a proprietary life expectancy model.
+Since 2010 ATP has provided DKK 48 bn to increased life expectancies.
+These provisions have reduced ATP's bonus potential, but in contrary to for instance investment loss it has not reduced the total asset value of the members.
+The additional provisions due to longer life expectancies express longer life expectancies for ATP's members.
+Consequently, the provisions are beneficial for the members.